Godfrey-Marosha/vetro-app/README.md

 # admin page
 Set up the /admin in the application as the defaultRedirect URL in the ExpressOIDC setup to see the admin page.

+# setting up our SQLite database in Express.js
+Using SQLite as our database for storage using Sequelize and created the REST endpoints using Epilogue.
+Also, I added an authentication check to all CRUD routes using the code in PostResource.all.auth section.